Asteras Tripolis F.C.: Recent history and era of success (2003–present)

 Giannis Kaimenakis.
 They remained unbeaten at home for over 5 years (from 2001 to November 2006) and they managed to move up four divisions, earning the promotion for the Super League Greece as Second Division champions on 12 May 2007.

 Asteras Tripolis made a spectacular start in their first season in Super League, under the technical leadership of Paulo Campos.
 Their first ever win was against Panathinaikos (1–0 in Tripoli) and their first away win against OFI in Crete (3–0).
 The season was marked by some outstanding performances with the most memorable being the 1–0 home victory against champions Olympiacos.
 They also managed to win 2–1 against AEK Athens and 2–0 against PAOK at home.
 Asteras Tripolis became the first and only newly promoted Super League team that managed to beat Olympiacos, Panathinaikos, PAOK (home and away) and AEK Athens in its first ever appearance in the top division.
-It is remarkable that the team of that season made Asteras Tripolis popular in Greek fans as "Boca" because of its Argentinian players (Lucio Filomeno, Horacio Cardozo, Mauro Milano, Israel Damonte, Carlos Massara etc.) and the mutual colours of the club with the famous Boca Juniors.
+It is remarkable that the team of that season made Asteras Tripolis popular in Greek fans as "Boca" because of its Argentinian players (Lucio Filomeno, Horacio Cardozo, Mauro Milano, Israel Damonte, Carlos Massara) and the mutual colours of the club with the famous Boca Juniors.

 Coach Paulo Campos left Asteras Tripolis on 24 February 2008 with assistant manager Panagiotis Tzanavaras taking over for the rest of the 2007–08 season.
 Asteras Tripolis finally ended 7th, missing the European spot in the last games.
 In the summer of 2008, Asteras Tripolis announced Carlos Carvalhal as their new manager.
 He was sacked in mid-season due to poor results which led the team near the relegation zone.
 He was succeeded by former AEK Athens caretaker manager, Nikos Kostenoglou.
 Despite the unfortunate results in Super League, the team managed to remain focused on the goal of the Greek Cup, reaching the semi-finals for the first time in its history, where finally eliminated by Olympiacos.
 In 2009, Asteras Tripolis signed the Argentinean former Inter Milan assistant Mario Gómez as their new coach.

 After a season with moderate results that led Asteras Tripolis to 12th-place finish in Super League, the next season was coming to get worse the status of the club.
 In the 2010–11 season, after some wrong player choices and a disappointing 2nd round, Asteras Tripolis dealt relegation hammer blow.
 However, on 19 May 2011, the Disciplinary Committee of the competition found Iraklis guilty of forgery during the winter transfer window.
 Therefore, the club was automatically put at the end of the league table and demoted to the Football League.
 This development resulted in Asteras Tripolis remaining in Super League.